Pengyu-Jin/Pengyu-Jin.github.io/docs/blog/posts/Latex.md

 | `\hspace{长度}`| 自定义空格         | 任意指定      | 精确控制间距（如`\hspace{5pt}`）|

 [^1]: An em (from em quadrat) is a unit in the field of typography, equal to the currently specified point size.
 It corresponds to the body height of the typeface.
 For example, one em in a 16-point typeface is 16 points.
 Therefore, this unit is the same for all typefaces at a given point size.

+## Caution

+The $\LaTeX$ engine converts multiple consecutive line breaks into `\par`.
+Empty lines are used for writing convenience, but the effect is equivalent.